Cook County Jail: History

-Operations

-At Metropolitan Correctional Center, Chicago (MCC Chicago) female prisoners needing to be isolated, as of 2005, have been taken to the Cook County Jail as the security housing unit (SHU) at the former is only for males.
+As of 2005, female prisoners needing to be isolated at the federal Metropolitan Correctional Center, Chicago (MCC Chicago) had been taken to the Cook County Jail as the security housing unit (SHU) at the former was only for males.

-U.S. Department of Justice report
+2008 United States Department of Justice report

 In July 2008, the civil rights division of the United States Department of Justice released a report finding that the Eighth Amendment civil rights of the inmates has been systematically violated.
 The report found that the CCJ failed to adequately protect inmates from harm or risk of harm from other inmates or staff; failed to provide adequate suicide prevention; failed to provide adequate sanitary environmental conditions; failed to provide adequate fire safety precautions; and failed to provide adequate medical and mental health care.

 Specific alleged violations that have resulted in Federal sanctions and/or class action lawsuits include: